-You rarely, if ever, see rocks or figurines in a Japanese composition.
+You rarely, if ever, see figurines in a Japanese composition.

 Chinese bonsai has always fascinated me.
 (Perhaps that's the reason, bunjin aka literati is one of my favorite "bonsai" styles.)

 It wasn't until I read Karin Albert's 'Penjing: A Chinese Renaissance' several years ago that I grasped a deeper meaning and the genuine differences.
 She wrote a beautifully worded, thorough article on the subject for the Art of Bonsai blog.
 This is, in part, what Karin had to say:

 “So maybe it would be appropriate to call designs with only trees bonsai and compositions that involve stones or rock penjing?
 I don't think so.
 After all, penjing is the much older art form from which bonsai derived.
 And even where only trees are involved, Chinese creations often look distinctly different.